Release Policy

 • Source

-For each Task in the SLSA Provenance attestation, check if the Tekton Bundle used is the most recent acceptable bundle.
+For each Task in the SLSA Provenance attestation, check if the Tekton Bundle used is the most recent.

 Solution: A task bundle used is not the most recent.
-The most recent task bundles are defined as in acceptable bundles list.
+The most recent task bundles are defined in the data source of your policy config.

 • Rule type: WARNING